 As with any form of credit, one obvious risk with personal loans is that payments 30 days late or more typically show up on your credit reports — and that can lower your credit scores.

-“If for some reason you can’t repay the loan, the lender will absolutely report your delinquency or your default to the credit bureaus,” says James Garvey, CEO of Self Lender, an online company that offers credit-builder loans.
+“If for some reason you can’t repay the loan, the lender will absolutely report your delinquency or your default to the credit bureaus,” says James Garvey, CEO of Self Financial, an online company that offers credit-builder loans.

 Bad-credit and no-credit personal loans are expensive